 Trying to do prototyping with the DDS board as it was with loose wires everywhere was becoming a p* in the a*.
 So I have made a semi permanent development unit.
 It is made of some scraps floating around the workshop, a piece of aluminium sheet and a leftover bit of skirting board.
 (For those not sure what "skirting board" is, it's that bit of wood that runs round the wall at floor level).
 Actually doesn't look too bad, at least the wiring is less likely to keep needing repair.
 One problem encountered was how to mount the encoder.
 Rather than waffling on trying to describe it all, here are some pic's of how I did it:- You will notice, right near the bottom spacer, that I bent the rear locating pin out instead of drilling more holes for them (Read - I forgot!).
 This is just a 35mm square piece of pcb material with the pads scratched out with a sharp knife.
 I only used two of the mounting holes, it is stable enough not to need all four of them.
 Here is some preliminary info on the output stage that I am working on.
 There are two amp circuits I am looking at.
 One using a BGA2748, which is basiclly just a mmic wideband amp from Philips.
 They were on special for a few cents each, so I got some to play with.
 The second circuit uses an LMH6703, which is a current feedback wideband op-amp from National, now part of Texas Instruments.
 (Click picture for larger view.
-Use browser "Back" button to return to this page.)
+Opens in new window.)
 I did not design this, but found it on the website of Gary Johnson, WB9JPS (link at bottom), where he used this for an output stage on a DDS3 unit.
 It has an output of +13dbm.
 Gary also wrote a paper analysing the output stage of Craig's (AA0ZZ) DDS unit and offering some alternative thoughts, where the LMH6703 came out as the pick of the bunch.
 My thinking is to use this, possibly along with the BGA device and a PIN diode attenuator with some control circuitry, to create an ALC unit for the DDS.
 More to come as I get this prototyped.

 Update 25 November 2012